Exploring the Alphabet of English Idioms: A Journey through ‘O’

 Origin:

-This idiom originated in the 20th century and symbolized not performing as well as usual.
+This idiom originated in the 20th century and symbolizes not performing as well as usual.

 Meaning: